How Credit Scores Work

 Next are the cards that are clearly labeled for applicants with less than perfect credit, that’s sometimes called “good” or “fair.”
-As you might expect, these cards will have fewer features and benefits and they are unlikely that they’ll offer rewards for spending.
-You can also expect these cards to have higher interest rates than other small business credit cards designed or applicants with excellent credit.
+As you might expect, these cards will have fewer features and benefits and it is unlikely that they’ll offer rewards for spending.
+You can also expect these cards to have higher interest rates than other small business credit cards designed for applicants with excellent credit.
 Nevertheless, these cards usually have no annual fee and can be a valuable method of payment for your small business.

 Finally, there are some small business credit cards that are designed for applicants who have poor or bad credit.
 Typically, these are secured cards, which are different than standard, unsecured cards.
 A secured credit card requires you to make a refundable security deposit before you can open your account.
 The amount of your deposit determines the size of your credit line.
 Secured credit cards for small business use are rare, but they do exist.

-Once the account is open, secured cards for small business owners work just like any other credit cards.
+Once the account is open, secured cards for small business owners work just like any other credit card.
 You can make charges normally, and you'll receive a monthly statement.
 You will still have to make a monthly payment, as the security deposit is only there in case of default.
-But with responsible use, many secured card holders find that their credit scores have risen enough that they are able to transition to a standard, unsecured card after a year of use.
+But with responsible use, many secured cardholders find that their credit scores have risen enough that they are able to transition to a standard, unsecured card after a year of use.

 If your credit score isn’t excellent, then you might want to take steps to improve the likelihood of being approved for the new small business credit card you want.
 Your first step should be to try to improve your credit score in the short term.
 With 30% of your FICO score being determined by the amounts you owe, the quickest way to see an improvement of your credit score is to pay off your existing balances.